RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

           - Mason CJ, Brennan, Deane, Toohey, Gaudron and McHugh JJ disagreed (at 239-240)
             - The discrimination did not seem to be against the Victorian government per se, but against parties to an industrial dispute in Victoria.
             - The legislation in its ongoing operation could not be said to have had a disproportionate impact on the Victorian public sector as opposed to the Victorian private sector, unlike the legislation in Queensland Electricity Commission.
-- TEST: Impairment or curtailment of State’s capacity to function
+- TEST: Impairment or curtailment of State's capacity to function
   - Differnet views on implied prohibition
-    - Gibbs CJ (at 206) spoke of an implied prohibition on Commonwealth laws that “would prevent a State from continuing to function and exist as such”.
+    - Gibbs CJ (at 206) spoke of an implied prohibition on Commonwealth laws that "would prevent a State from continuing to function and exist as such".
-    - Mason J (at 217) spoke of a prohibition on laws which operated “to destroy or curtail the continued existence of the States or their capacity to function as governments”.
+    - Mason J (at 217) spoke of a prohibition on laws which operated "to destroy or curtail the continued existence of the States or their capacity to function as governments".
     - Wilson J (at 226) described the prohibition as one which preserved the structural integrity of the States.
-    - Deane J (at 247) aptly described the prohibition’s purpose as preserving the continued capacity of the States to function as independent entities
+    - Deane J (at 247) aptly described the prohibition's purpose as preserving the continued capacity of the States to function as independent entities
-    - Compiled in Re Australian Education Union; Ex parte Victoria (1995) 184 CLR 188, the six-Justice majority described the prohibition (at 228) as one which prohibits “an impairment or curtailment of the capacity of a State to function as a government”.
+    - Compiled in Re Australian Education Union; Ex parte Victoria (1995) 184 CLR 188, the six-Justice majority described the prohibition (at 228) as one which prohibits "an impairment or curtailment of the capacity of a State to function as a government".
   - The prohibition was endorsed by the majority in Victoria v Commonwealth (Payroll Tax case) (1971) 122 CLR 353.
     - It was argued that the imposition by the Commonwealth of a 2.5 per cent payroll tax on all employers breached this prohibition insofar as it bound State governments.
     - The Court disagreed.
   - Western Australia v Commonwealth (Native Title Act case) (1995) 183 CLR 373, the State of Western Australia challenged the validity of the Native Title Act 1993 (Cth)
-    - One argument was that the statute impermissibly hampered the capacity of States to govern, as it interfered with the States’ capacity to control the use of land by requiring the States to pay compensation for future diminutions or extinguishments of Aboriginal native title rights.
+    - One argument was that the statute impermissibly hampered the capacity of States to govern, as it interfered with the States' capacity to control the use of land by requiring the States to pay compensation for future diminutions or extinguishments of Aboriginal native title rights.
     - The Court rejected the argument, and gave some clues to the sorts of laws that would breach this prohibition (481)
   - Fortescue Metals Group v Commonwealth (2013) 250 CLR 548
-    - the plaintiff alleged that the federal mining profits tax interfered impermissibly with the States’ control over their natural resources.
+    - the plaintiff alleged that the federal mining profits tax interfered impermissibly with the States' control over their natural resources.
     - The States are deemed to own the raw minerals buried in the ground within their borders.
     - imposed a tax on mining profits after those profits reached a certain level.
     - Mining companies could claim allowances, which reduced the assessable amount of profit, against State royalties paid.
-    - This “immunities” argument was rejected.
+    - This "immunities" argument was rejected.
   - The prohibition was not applied to invalidate a Commonwealth law until 1995 in Re Australian Education Union; Ex parte Victoria.
-    - First, counsel attempted to distinguish between a State’s “governmental” functions, which were said to be immune from any interference, and trading functions, which were not immune.
+    - First, counsel attempted to distinguish between a State's "governmental" functions, which were said to be immune from any interference, and trading functions, which were not immune.
-    - Second, an attempt was made to draw a distinction between a State’s administrative staff and its other staff, with the former being immune from Commonwealth legislation.
+    - Second, an attempt was made to draw a distinction between a State's administrative staff and its other staff, with the former being immune from Commonwealth legislation.
-      - Court found the distinction too obscure to support, and that any such distinction was not sustainable on the basis of preserving a State’s capacity to function as a government.
+      - Court found the distinction too obscure to support, and that any such distinction was not sustainable on the basis of preserving a State's capacity to function as a government.
     - Held
       - 2 major areas of immunity
-        - 1. that the Commonwealth cannot interfere with a State’s right to choose who to hire, and a State’s right to fire someone on the grounds of redundancy.
+        - 1. that the Commonwealth cannot interfere with a State's right to choose who to hire, and a State's right to fire someone on the grounds of redundancy.
         - 2. the employment conditions of people in the higher echelons of State Government (senior state public servants)
   - Austin v Commonwealth (2003) 215 CLR 185
     - concerned the constitutionality of federal legislation,